We absolutely recommend getting off the beaten path in Paris.

 Paris is filled with neighborhoods worth a visit.
 One of them is located right on the Grands Boulevards area, in the 10th arrondissement, within the Passage Brady.

 Built in 1828, this covered arcade will transport the visitor kilometers away into a vibrant and sensory world where the local Indian and Pakistani communities of Paris thrive.
 Commonly known as Little India, the Passage Brady is lined with several exotic restaurants and shops where you can buy the prettiest saris and the most fragrant spices.
 Drop by to taste delicious tandoori dishes and even immerse yourself in the fascinating culture of India, Pakistan and Bangladesh.
 Passage Brady is definitely a fun attraction for the wanderlust-fed traveler visiting the French capital.

-Unusual Things to Do in Paris: Dancing Under the Stars at the Jardin Tino Rossi
+Dancing Under the Stars at the Jardin Tino Rossi

 You can certainly dance the night away in the many clubs and bars of Paris.
 Whether you are into electronica, hip hop or even have exotic tastes and crave zouk or reggaeton music, Paris has it all.

 Why not make things more interesting with an open-air dancing session on the banks of the Seine?
 Then head to the 5th arrondissement straight to Jardin Tino Rossi, a quayside green space hidden behind the Institut du Monde Arabe, where during the summer months, Parisians of all ages and backgrounds come together on the river banks for one reason: Dancing under the stars.